macrespo42/100-python-exercises/README.md

 ---
 ### <a name="ex06"></a>ex06
-Write a script who demand a user his age then if he is older than 18 print ```"major"```  else print ```"minor"```
+Write a script that asks a user their age then if he is older than 18 print ```"major"```  else print ```"minor"```
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/beginner/ex06.py)

 ---
 ### <a name="ex07"></a>ex07
-Write a script who print number 1 to 20 included
+Write a script that print number 1 to 20 included
-nb: do this exercice with a while loop then a for loop
+nb: do this exercise with a while loop then a for loop
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/beginner/ex07.py)

 ---
 ### <a name="ex08"></a>ex08
-Write a script who print odd number between 1 to 20 included
+nb: do this exerciseWrite a script that displays an odd number between 1 to 20 included
-nb: do this exercice with a while loop then a for loop
+with a while loop then a for loop
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/beginner/ex08.py)

 ---
 ### <a name="ex09"></a>ex09
-Create a list feel with number from 1 to 10 with a list comprehension
+Create a list feel with numbers from 1 to 10 with a list comprehension
 [correction](https://github.com/macrespo42/101-python-exercises/blob/main/beginner/ex09.py)

 ---